 Since the cafe was right near the store where we rented the hanboks from, we got to spend a decent amount of time sitting at the cafe and taking photos.

-After the two hours were up, we dropped off our Hanboks and walked towards the KTX station.
+After the two hours were up, we dropped off our Hanboks and walked toward the KTX station.
 Then we went our separate ways.

 The village is so close to Seoul and there are buses everywhere so it is easily accessible.
 All you have to do is type it in Naver and you’re good to go.

-I think this has been one of my favorite days in South Korea.
+It was one of my most memorable days in South Korea.